metamn/react/content/blog/on-design-sytems/index.md

 - Fewer props.<p>`<Card as='thumbnail'>` is better than `<Card image={true} title='H3' excerpt={true}>`</p>
 - Consistent naming.<p>`<Button as='link'>` and `<Heading level={3}>` won't do it. `<Heading as='H3'>` is better.</p>

 Having a clean and consistent API is art.
 It takes iterations to achieve simplicity.
-[Braid](https://seek-oss.github.io/braid-design-system/) offers this feature as an unique selling point:
+[Braid](https://seek-oss.github.io/braid-design-system/) offers this feature as a unique selling point:

 > We’re aggressively focused on the simplicity and composability of its API.